Thank You to Our Local Sponsors

 If you’ve never been through a hurricane in Florida, the possible impacts include massive amounts of rain leading to flooding, high winds, downed power lines and loss of power, downed trees, and property damage.
 Please follow all safety recommendations from your local government and emergency operations professionals to keep yourself, your family, and your neighbors safe.

-All of these tips are relevant to anyone preparing for a potential hurricane regardless of where you live.
+All these tips are relevant to anyone preparing for a potential hurricane regardless of where you live.
 If you’re local to the Lakeland, Florida area that we cover, we’ve also included sources for Polk County Hurricane Updates and emergency shelter information.

 A few of the links below may be affiliate links, we receive a small commission if you purchase hurricane supplies through our links.
 These are items we genuinely own and use ourselves.
 Thank you for supporting Lakeland Mom.

-When is Hurricane Season?
+When is Hurricane Season in Florida?

 The Atlantic Hurricane Season starts on June 1 and hurricane season ends on November 30.
 In Florida, we watch for Atlantic hurricanes that form and track through the Atlantic Ocean, Caribbean Sea, and Gulf of Mexico.

-The peak of hurricane season is from August to October, but hurricanes can occur anytime in the season, and on a rare occasion, outside of these dates.
+The peak of hurricane season is from August to October, but hurricanes can occur anytime in the season, and on a rare occasion, outside these dates.
 (There is also an Eastern Pacific hurricane season off the western coast of the United States that doesn’t impact Florida).

 Hurricane Supply List